-Arkansas cattle farmer Charlie Barham has been in the beef business for nearly 40 years.
+Arkansas cattle farmer Charlie Barham has been in the beef business for over 40 years.
 Now the self-proclaimed “good ol’ country boy” is the subject of a short film documentary that gives a behind-the-scenes look into his sustainable and humane farming operation in Ozark, Arkansas.

 Produced by Twist Creative Studio, “Tender Touch: Nurturing Ozark Cattle,” examines Barham’s life on the farm – from the early days to today – and his role as co-founder of Barham’s Ozark Beef, the family business he started with his stepson Ed Linck in the fall of 2019.
 The 20-minute documentary premiered on the Barham’s Ozark Beef Facebook page on Thursday, Jan.
 14, 2021.